 1. Preparation 2.
 BC PNP Application 3.
 BC PNP Application 4.
-Solution Nomination 6.
-Permanent Residency
+Sometimes of the Nomination Permanent Residency 5.

 At the registration stage, you must answer questions related to your business concept to describe your proposed business.
 Points will be awarded for your business concept, including potential for commercial viability, percentage ownership, and economic benefits.
 These factors will be assessed starting at the application stage and through to the nomination stage.
 For detailed information on how points are calculated, please refer to the scoring section of this Guide.